AgustinPardo/peopleGenerator/README.md

 Use it Here:
 https://agustinpardo.github.io/peopleGenerator/

-The random data is fetch from [randomuser] API (https://randomuser.me/)
+The random data is fetch from [randomuser](https://randomuser.me/) API.